Camp Anniston (1) |

 (1813), Talladega

-A Lower Creek Indian fortified house, also called Leslie's Station, Leslie's Post, Fort Lashley, and Lashley's Fort (mis-spellings, but pronounced that way).
-These Indians were opposed to the Red Sticks, the Creek faction that was causing trouble with the white settlers and General Andrew Jackson's troops.
+A Lower Creek Indian fortified house or blockhouse, also called Leslie's Station, Leslie's Post, Fort Lashley, and Lashley's Fort (mis-spellings, but apparently pronounced that way).
+These pro-American Indians were opposed to the Red Sticks, the Creek faction that was causing trouble with the white settlers and General Andrew Jackson's troops, and were besieged by them for several days here.
+General Jackson defeated the Red Stick Creeks at the "Battle of Talladega" in November 1813.
 Site located at Fort Lashley Ave. and South Street.
-General Jackson defeated the Red Stick Creeks at the "Battle of Talladega" in November 1813.

 Fort Chinnabee